cybertraining-dsc/sp21-599-354/project/index.md

 **Figure 1** Dataset Image options [^1]: Large image with multiple plants (top), non-segmented (middle), segmented (bottom)

-With the training dataset selected, it must pe preprocessed to work with the pytorch CNN implementation [
+With the training dataset selected, it must pe preprocessed to work with the pytorch CNN implementation [^4].
+The following must be done to prepare the dataset: add padding to all of the segmented images so that they are the same size, create a csv file with ids and labels to identify the images, and separate the training and the test data.
+A preprocessing python script can be used to achieve all three.